toxuin/alarmserver/Readme.md

 Integrates well with Home Assistant, Node-Red, etc. Runs great on Raspberry-Pi!

 Supported Cameras 📸:
-  - Hikvision
+  - Hikvision (Annke/Alarm.com/etc.)
+  - Dahua (Lorex/Amcrest/etc.)
-  - Hisilicon
+  - Hisilicon (any camera that uses XmEye)
-  - Anything that can upload alarms to FTP
+  - Any camera that can upload alarms to FTP

 Supported Delivery 📬:
   - MQTT